kwkou/815/articles/mysql-database-enus-advanced-settings.md

 - [中文版](/documentation/articles/mysql-database-advanced-settings)
 - [In English](/documentation/articles/mysql-database-enus-advanced-settings)

 MySQL Database on Azure supports custom settings for some parameters.
-The table below lists the configurable parameters, default values, and selectable ranges.
+The following table lists these parameters, their default values, and their selectable ranges.

 [Find out more about MySQL parameters](http://dev.mysql.com/doc/refman/5.5/en/server-system-variables.html).